oracle/terraform-provider-oci/website/docs/r/budget_alert_rule.html.markdown

 The following attributes are exported:

-* `budget_id` - The OCID of the budget
+* `budget_id` - The OCID of the budget.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `description` - The description of the alert rule.
 * `display_name` - The name of the alert rule.
+Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-* `id` - The OCID of the alert rule
+* `id` - The OCID of the alert rule.
-* `message` - Custom message that will be sent when alert is triggered
+* `message` - The custom message that will be sent when the alert is triggered.
-* `recipients` - Delimited list of email addresses to receive the alert when it triggers.
-Delimiter character can be comma, space, TAB, or semicolon.
+* `recipients` - The delimited list of email addresses to receive the alert when it triggers.
+Delimiter characters can be a comma, space, TAB, or semicolon.
 * `state` - The current state of the alert rule.
 * `threshold` - The threshold for triggering the alert.
-If thresholdType is PERCENTAGE, the maximum value is 10000.
+If the thresholdType is PERCENTAGE, the maximum value is 10000.
 * `threshold_type` - The type of threshold.
-* `time_created` - Time when budget was created
+* `time_created` - The time when the budget was created.
-* `time_updated` - Time when budget was updated
+* `time_updated` - The time when the budget was updated.
-* `type` - The type of alert.
-Valid values are ACTUAL (the alert will trigger based on actual usage) or FORECAST (the alert will trigger based on predicted usage).
+* `type` - The type of the alert.
+Valid values are ACTUAL (the alert triggers based on actual usage), or FORECAST (the alert triggers based on predicted usage).
-* `version` - Version of the alert rule.
+* `version` - The version of the alert rule.
 Starts from 1 and increments by 1.

 ## Timeouts